 - Can we identify one or more commercial opportunities?

 - Is the invention ready for commercialization, or will it require additional development?

 - How big is the potential patient population?

 - What competitive advantages would the new product(s) have in the marketplace?

 - Are there significant limitations to the technology?

 - What third party rights may have to be obtained to commercialize or practice the invention (freedom to operate)?

 Depending upon the answers to these questions, the OTD may elect to patent or otherwise protect and/or market the invention.
-Inventors will be notified of the OTD's intentions as soon as possible, usually within 30 days of receiving the completed Intellectual Property Questionnaire (IPQ).
+Inventors will be notified of the OTD's intentions as soon as possible, usually within 30 days of receiving the completed Intellectual Property Questionnaire.
 Please let the Office know if a publication or presentation is imminent so that patent applications can be filed quickly.

 How does UT Southwestern protect inventions?

-How does notifying the Office for Technology Development of my invention affect my ability to publish?
+How does a notice to the Office for Technology Development of my invention affect my ability to publish?

-The Office for Technology Development does not interfere with inventors' publishing plans and endeavors to secure property protections before a scheduled publication or presentation.
+The Office for Technology Development does not block, delay, or otherwise interfere with inventors' publishing plans – the OTD endeavors to secure property protections before a scheduled publication or presentation.
 However, to coordinate such steps, the Office should be informed of your invention before you submit your manuscript that describes the invention.

 As an inventor, may I acquire rights to the invention I created?

 Under some circumstances, the Board, through UT Southwestern, is willing to license an invention back to its inventor (or release its rights in an invention), depending on the terms of any pre-existing contract.
 Under any such arrangement, the inventor and UT Southwestern will negotiate the terms of such license.